Green Card for PhD Holders: The Complete EB-1 Guide for 2025

 The USCIS also presents applicants with a catch-all phrase indicating, if you have evidence that does not fall into the above groups, you may be able to submit it as comparable evidence.
 Work with your attorney to determine what qualifies as evidence under this rule.

-If you qualify for the EB-1A, you will be one of the few beneficiaries who can self-petition.
-Other than the EB-2 with a National Interest Waiver, the EB-1A is the only green card that does not require you to have a job offer or sponsoring employer, meaning that you only need to prove that you will be doing work in your field once you come to the U.S.
+If you qualify for the EB-1A, you will be amongst the few green card beneficiaries who can self-petition.
+Other than the EB-2 with a National Interest Waiver, the EB-1A is the only green card that does not have a job offer or sponsoring employer requirement, meaning that you only need to prove that you will be doing work in your field once you come to the U.S.

 EB-1B

-Again, much like the EB-1A, you can work with your attorney to submit comparable evidence if it is not listed above.
+Much like the EB-1A, it is advised to work with an experienced immigration attorney, particularly when submitting comparable evidence if it is not listed above.

 EB-1C